 If you’re using CFO dashboards for financial business intelligence, they will play host to detailed analytical reports that serve up a mix of past, predictive, and real-time insights.

-If a CFO KPI dashboard is the analytical framework, the reports are your analytical eyes.
+If a CFO KPI dashboard is the analytical framework, the visual insights contained within the tool are your analytical eyes.
 With the right CFO report template, you can access priceless fiscal information that will help you streamline your monetary activities, enhance your strategies, help you benchmark your goals, and improve the way you communicate essential insights with your stakeholders, both internal and external.
 Let's see this through an example.

-Now that you know what to include in your reports and why you need them for increased financial success, it’s time to look at a real-word CFO dashboard example—our specialist CFO-centric dashboard report, to be precise:
+Now that you know what to include in your reporting tools and why you need them for increased financial success, it’s time to look at a real-world CFO dashboard example—our specialist CFO-centric dashboard report, to be precise.

 **click to enlarge**